sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 URIs specifying the "swid" scheme are used to reference a software tag by its tag-id.
 A tag-id referenced in this way can be used to identify the tag resource in the context of where it is referenced from.
 For example, when a tag is installed on a given device, that tag can reference related tags on the same device using URIs with this scheme.

 For URIs that use the "swid" scheme, the scheme specific part MUST consist of a referenced software tag's tag-id.
-This tag-id MUST be URI encoded according to {{RFC3986}} Section 2.1.
+This tag-id MUST be URI encoded according to {{Section 2.1 of RFC3986}}.

 The following expression is a valid example: